When it comes to Home Staging Myths and truths, one thing is for certain everyone has a different view on the importance of home staging.

 find the right Home Stager for you.

 It is as important as getting the right handyman or plumber.
 Not all stagers offer the same services.
-You will need to do your research.
+Certainly, you will need to do your research.

 And, for agents someone that you can build a trusting relationship with and you can refer to your clients is an Add Value.